 |60 credits required to begin program (see prerequisites); 120 total credits required to graduate||Program starts fall term only|

 |2 years (4 terms) completed at junior and senior year level||Average class size: 50 - 80|

 After acceptance to the Communication Science program, the last two years emphasize specialized coursework in CSD.
 With appropriate scheduling, students can obtain a minor and/or certificate in most any area plus study abroad if desired.

 A professional career in speech-language pathology or audiology requires further graduate study in an accredited program and completion of a clinical fellowship year.
 Speech-language pathology and audiology are diverse fields with many opportunities to work with populations ranging from infants to the elderly in a variety of settings including schools, hospitals, universities, research institutes, industry and private practice.

-The undergraduate major in Communication Science is also appropriate for graduate work in the neurosciences, speech and hearing sciences, health related professions (including dentistry, medicine, and physician assistant studies) as well as graduate work in a range of education specializations, e.g. special education, education of the deaf and hard of hearing and early intervention.
+The undergraduate major in Communication Science is also appropriate for graduate work in the neurosciences, speech and hearing sciences, health related professions (including dentistry, medicine and physician assistant studies) as well as graduate work in a range of education specializations, e.g. special education, education of the deaf and hard of hearing and early intervention.